 Biomolecular Nanotechnology Center at UC Berkeley

-Directed by UC Berkeley professors Luke Lee, Dorian Liepmann, and Richard Mathies, the Biomolecular Nanotechnology Center (BNC) is a 11,500 sq ft class 1,000/10,000 cleanroom facility located in Stanley Hall.
-Once it is fully equipped, the BNC will feature a full range of lithography, deposition, etching, metrology, and microscopy equipment as well as facilities for performing biological experiments.
+Directed by UC Berkeley professor and QB3-Berkeley director Susan Marqusee, the Biomolecular Nanotechnology Center (BNC) is a 11,500 sq ft class 1,000/10,000 cleanroom facility located in Stanley Hall.
+The BNC features a full range of lithography, deposition, etching, metrology, and microscopy equipment as well as facilities for performing biological experiments.
 The center focuses on microfluidic processing of glass and polymer materials.
 Experimentation on proteins, nucleic acids, cells, and tissues is encouraged.
 In addition to a state-of-the-art research lab, the center also features a teaching lab for hands-on training of both undergraduate and graduate students.